xinliu10-data-science/Amazon-Prime-Video/README.md

 Main Challenges and Investigations
 ----------------------------------
 ### Handling of Missing Data
 One of the main challenges I had during this project is dealing with missing values.
 Among the 10 numerical features, I found that 4 features (budget, boxoffice, metacritic_score, star_category) have more than 25% missing data, and 2 features (imdb_votes, imdb_rating) have less than 10% of missing data.

-There are two types of missing data: _*informative* and _*non-informative*.
-The first category
+There are 3242 samples have at least one missing data.

+There are two common types of missing data: _**informative**_ and _**non-informative**_.
+The first category is produced by random data loss; in this case, the observations with missing values are no different from the ones with complete data.
+As for _informative_ missing data, it telss you something about your observation.
+A simple example is a customer record with a missing subscription cancellation date meaning that this customer's subscription has not been cancelled so far.

+Ways of dealing with missing data are: <br/>
+1) Elimination from analysis;
+2) Imputation (e.g. mean, median or mode, last observation carried forward, );
+3) Model/reason-based imputation (e.g. k-NN)

+We usually don't want to fill in informative missing data with a mean or a median because the high majority of missing data in tech companies come from the fact that the user has chosen not to provide information: by not filling out profile, or by changing privacy settings, or deleting cookies.
+That is cruicial information for predictive model that we would lose, if we were to replace the missing values with predicted values.
+In this case, we may want to generate a seperate feature for them (Missing = Y/N), as an indicator of whether user chose to tell us the information.

+Though the above discussion, I assume the missing data in this project is non-informative and for all 6 features with missing data, their corresponding mean values were imputated to replace missing entries.

+### Feature Engineering